Utenaq/2018QC-Project-Ab-initio-wavefunction-program/architecture.md

         #           Molecule,    molecule: molecule to calculate
         #           FileIO,      restart_file: the file for calculation restart
         # returns:  float64,     energy
-        #           Wavefunction,array of instance of wavefunctionss
+        #           Wavefunction,array of instance of wavefunctions
         # raises :

         # options